jay3ss/pyautoreloadserver/README.md

 # PyAutoReloadServer

 PyAutoReloadServer is a Python package that provides an auto-reloading HTTP server for serving files from a specified directory.
-It is designed to simplify the process of serving and monitoring files during development or local testing.
+It is designed to simplify the process of serving and monitoring files during **development** or **local testing**.

 ## Features